hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 ### What the Casual Developer Needs to Know

-* __The `@` character in A2A messages is reserved for JSON-LD-isms__.
+* __The `@` character in DIDComm messages is reserved for JSON-LD-isms__.
 Any usage
 of JSON keys that begin with this character is required to be JSON-LD-compatible, and any time you see it, you are seeing JSON-LD at work.

 * __`@type` and `@id` are required at the root of every message__.
-The meaning of these fields in A2A matches JSON-LD's expectations, but you don't need to learn JSON-LD to use them.
+The meaning of these fields in DIDComm matches JSON-LD's expectations, but you don't need to learn JSON-LD to use them.

 * __JSON-LD's more advanced mechanisms are an option__--not invoked ad hoc on a